MonerMo/8-bit-Breadboard-Computer/README.md

 # 8-bit-Breadboard-Computer
 This repository will be a documentation for my journey bulding 8-bit breadboard computer

-## Merging the Clock with Registers.
+## Merging the Clock with Registers and ALU.
 ###### Clock :
 In this clock module I used the same hardware as ben mentioned it in his videos , Also I implemented the circuit with the same way/technique as ben.